 About

 The Scholastic Art Awards of New Hampshire (SAANH) is a regional visual arts affiliate of the prestigious national Scholastic Art & Writing Awards.
-Each year in September, the call goes out from SAANH to all New Hampshire’s Art Educators, grades 7-12, to register and submit their outstanding student artwork.
+Each year in September, the call goes out from SAANH to all New Hampshire’s Art Educators, grades 7-12, (ages 13+) to register and submit their outstanding student artwork.

 There are 17 individual categories that students may enter work in.
 They range from Drawing and Painting to Sculpture and Mixed Media.
 Seniors may also submit a body of 6 pieces of work in a portfolio to compete for a number of cash and scholarships.
-The deadline for entries to be received is December 15, 2022.
+The deadline for entries to be received is December 12th, 2025.

 Additionally, more information can be obtained by contacting Scott Chatfield-Executive Director: scholasticartnh@comcast.net